You are welcome here.

 When you’re looking for LGBT affirmative counseling, finding a professional counselor who knows the gay community from inside is important.
 First of all, a strong professional relationship between client and counselor is easier to build when the client doesn’t have to explain the details of LGBT life.
 And working with a counselor who is a member of the LGBT community helps you to get to work more quickly.
 I work with all types of people.
 Typically, half the people I work with are gay, lesbian or bisexual.

 My counseling work uses a client-centered approach.
 Techniques like cognitive therapy and mindfulness often help.
 My professional training was at Saint Louis University and Purdue University.
 I have a Master of Science degree in clinical psychology from Purdue.
-I am a member of the American Counseling Association and the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling.
+I am a member of the American Counseling Association and the Society for Sexual, Affectional, Intersex and Gender Expansive Identities..
 Locally, I’m a member of both the LGBTQ Therapist Resource, and the Metropolitan Atlanta Therapists’ Network.

 Marriage equality means same-sex couples sometimes think more intently about commitment they make to one another.
 LGBT affirmative counseling helps clients strengthen their commitment and work through roadblocks.
 I work with both couples and individuals.
 And I offer premarital counseling.
 You can learn more about couples counseling here.

 In addition to my work as a psychotherapist, I have been a facilitator for The Body Electric School for more than 20 years.
 My teaching for Body Electric helps men to re-experience sexuality in a healthy way.
 Psychotherapy can help both individuals and couples work through problems related to sexuality.
 My approach to sexuality is open, respectful and sensitive.